Provision in Accounting (IAS 37): Examples & Journal Entries

 “A provision is a liability of uncertain timing or amount.
 A liability is a present obligation of the entity arising from past events, the settlement of which is expected to result in an outflow of economic benefits.”

-Provisions are a critical component of the Accrual Basis of Accounting, which requires that expenses be recognised in the period they are incurred regardless of when cash is paid.
+Provisions are a critical component of the accrual basis of accounting, which requires that expenses be recognised in the period they are incurred, regardless of when cash is paid.
 This ensures financial statements give a true and fair view of a company’s financial position.

 Common examples include: setting aside funds for expected bad debts, warranty claims, legal disputes, or employee benefits such as pensions and leave entitlements.